-In August Singita lanched their new carbon offset levy.
-Having calculated the carbon emissions of operations at Singita this has been used to estimate the average emissions per bednight, and a levy applied to fund initiatives to offset these emissions.
+In August Singita lanched its new carbon offset levy.
+Having calculated the carbon emissions of operations at Singita this has been used to estimate the average emissions per bed-night, and a levy applied to fund initiatives to offset these emissions.

-Singita have partnered with various projects across the four regions they operate in to ensure that the offset will take place locally and also bring social benefits to the local community.
+Singita has partnered with various projects across the four regions it operates in to ensure that the offset will take place locally and also bring social benefits to the local community.
 For example: